"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Method

 The virtual setup of AltspaceVR was based on a template provided by AltspaceVR.
 We used a template from the category ``Talk Show'' because it had a big screen for presentations and consisted of a room with large windows.
-This was inspired by the real setting the meetings were held in pre-Covid.
+This layout was inspired by the real setting the meetings were held in pre-Covid.
 We modified the virtual space with the group's logo as visible in \autoref{fig:altspace}.
-The table also resembled the U-shaped setup of our regular physical meeting room and gave the virtual room some structure.
-Every participant had a customized avatar representation and their own set of controls to mute themselves, react with emoticons, and move around the space.
+The table also resembled the U-shaped setup of our physical meeting room and gave the virtual room some structure.
+Participants could customize their avatar representation, mute themselves, react with emoticons, and move around the space.
 There was a room admin who could enable the megaphone feature for single persons to make them audible to the group in the whole room.

-Similar to the setup of AltspaceVR the meeting space of Engage was based on a template provided by the platform.
+Similar to the setup of AltspaceVR, the meeting space of Engage was based on a template provided by the platform.
 The room design resembled an ancient outdoor forum with a U-shaped area to sit down to watch a stage.
 The stage featured a large presentation screen in the background.
 The meeting area also featured some educational exhibits and was placed on an island, viewing the Golden Gate Bridge in the distance.
 In contrast to the AltspaceVR settings, the people could actually sit down and were evenly spaced in the VE, creating the impression of a seated audience for the person on stage.

 We relied on a pre-existing template for the Gather Town meeting space again.
-We chose a park setting (see \autoref{fig:gather}), which also featured areas for socializing with games.
+We chose a park setting (see \autoref{fig:gather}) featuring areas for socializing with games.
 We modified the template so that the area around the fountain was one meeting space -- which is colored in light grey in \autoref{fig:gather}, where everyone inside could see the video of everyone else in this area (cf. \autoref{fig:teaser} (4)).
 Additionally, we added the two pumpkins between the upper benches to mark two tiles with a broadcast feature.
-This allowed the participants placed on these tiles to be broadcasted to the whole ``map'' of the space, similar to the megaphone feature of AltspaceVR.
+The participants standing on these tiles were audible in the whole environment, similar to the megaphone feature of AltspaceVR.
 Outside of dedicated meeting areas, the visibility and audibility depended on the proximity of the participants, allowing the creation of small spontaneous groups.